hershellayton95/esercizi_node/README.txt

-Retrieve, update and delete a resource
+Add support for CORS to your API

-Add routes to your API for retrieving, updating and deleting a resource.
+Configure your API to enable CORS for requests from the origin http://localhost:8080.